On the Equivalence between Neyman Orthogonality and Pathwise Differentiability: Introduction

 Establishing the equivalence requires bridging two seemingly distinct viewpoints.
 Pathwise differentiability is formulated geometrically, characterizing the first-order behavior of a functional along smooth perturbations of the data-generating distribution without reference to any explicit nuisance parameterization.
-On the other hand, Neyman orthogonality is defined analytically through derivatives of an expected estimating function with respect to an explicitly parameterized nuisance.
+Neyman orthogonality, by contrast, is defined analytically through derivatives of an expected estimating function with respect to an explicitly parameterized nuisance.
 Relating the two turns out to require constructing smooth perturbations of the distribution that move one parameter while holding the other fixed.
-The classical notion of local variation independence means the attainable parameter set contains a product neighborhood of \((\beta_0, \eta_0)\), guaranteeing that independently varied parameter values exist.
-However, this definition is purely set-theoretic and does not ensure that they are connected by submodels regular enough to differentiate along.
-We formalize the missing condition as a local product structure (Assumption~\ref{assumption:product-structure}), which requires that coordinate perturbations not merely exist as points in the model but form regular submodels through \(P_0\).
+A natural candidate for guaranteeing that such perturbations exist is the notion of local variation independence, which requires that the attainable parameter set contain a product neighborhood of \((\beta_0, \eta_0)\).
+However, this condition is purely set-theoretic and does not ensure that the independently varied parameter values are connected by submodels regular enough to differentiate along.
+We formalize the missing regularity as a \emph{local product structure} (Assumption~\ref{assumption:product-structure}), which requires that coordinate perturbations not merely exist as points in the model but form regular submodels through \(P_0\).
 This condition underlies the classical framework of \citet{van_der_laan_unified_2003}, where it is implicitly invoked but not separately identified.
 We make this explicit and discuss its role in their proofs in Appendix~\ref{appendix:product_structure}.

-Equipped with this assumption, we establish the equivalence between Neyman orthogonality and pathwise differentiability through two results.
+Equipped with this assumption, we establish the equivalence between Neyman orthogonality and pathwise differentiability.
 The forward direction (Theorem~\ref{thm:forward}) shows that a Neyman orthogonal estimating function with a nondegenerate Jacobian induces an influence function, and hence pathwise differentiability, without requiring any variation independence or product structure.
-The reverse direction (Theorem~\ref{thm:reverse}) shows that a mean-zero estimating function whose value at the truth is an influence function must be Neyman orthogonal.
-This direction does require local product structure to identify coordinate submodels that perturb $\beta$ and $\eta$ independently.
+The reverse direction (Theorem~\ref{thm:reverse}) shows that a mean-zero estimating function whose value at the truth is an influence function is automatically Neyman orthogonal.
+This direction does require local product structure in order to identify coordinate submodels that perturb $\beta$ and $\eta$ independently.